open-source-archive/go-tokens/README.rst

 Manager Options
 ~~~~~~~~~~~~~~~

-You can customize the behavior of the Manager [[**see comments above on adding some more detail about the manager and manager creation**]] with the following options:
+You can customize the behavior of the Manager with the following options:

 RefreshPercentageThreshold(float64)
     Accepts any float between 0 and 1 (exclusive) that defines the percentage of token validity when to schedule background refreshing